Are you looking for additional information on Spar Urethane? How to thin, how to sand and how to apply it correctly?

 Should you remove old spar urethane before re-coating?

 Yes, if there is a heavy coating applied on a wood surface, it’s best to remove it before you re-coat.

 You can use a bit of chemical stripper and then scrape the spar urethane off the surface using a plastic scraper.

 Avoid using a metal scraper, as it can damage the surface.
 Once done, clean the surface with a cloth damped in mild soapy water to remove the chemical residue.

 The bottom line

 Applying Spar urethane is one of the best ways to offer good protection to your wood surfaces (both indoors as well as outdoors).

-The oils contained allows the finish to contract and expand without getting it cracked, chipped or bubbled out.
+The oils contained will allow the finish to contract and expand without getting cracked, chipped, or bubbled out.

-Not only this enhances the natural beauty of the wood but also prevents the wood damage from various elements for long.
+Not only does this enhance the natural beauty of the wood, but it also prevents the wood damage from various elements for a long.

 Share the post "How to Thin and Apply Spar Urethane Correctly?"